spear-lab/HPDN-Assignments/README.md

     ```

     To verify that P4 has been successfully installed, run the basic forwarding example from the tutorials folder within the P4 virtual environment.
     If everything works correctly, you should end up with mininet running.
-Simply exit mininet using `CTRL+D`.
+Exit mininet using `CTRL+D` or `exit`.

     ``` bash
     cd ~/p4-guide/bin/tutorials/exercises/basic